WicklifeOguda/sci-303-web-prog/README.md

 # sci-303-web-prog

-## This is an class assignment web programming
+## This is a class assignment for web programming

 ## Invovels HTML, CSS, JS and PHP